wdebruin321/oci_config/REFERENCE.md

 ### database_action

-Execute an database action on the specfied node of a database server
+Execute an database action on the specified node of a database server

 **Supports noop?** false